ExpediaGroup/shunting-yard/README.md

 # Shunting Yard

-Little Spring Boot app that read Java-serialized Hive MetaStore Events and build a YAML file with the information provided in the event which is then passed to [Circus Train](https://github.com/HotelsDotCom/circus-train) to perform the replication.
+Little Spring Boot app that reads serialized Hive MetaStore Events and builds a YAML file with the information provided in the event which is then passed to [Circus Train](https://github.com/HotelsDotCom/circus-train) to perform the replication.

 ## Start using